 Having become part of China in 1690, (Outer) Mongolia regained independence from China (for the final time) in 1921.
 It became a democracy in 1990 after the fall of the USSR.

-However, they use the Cyrillic alphabet in Mongolia (with latin alphabet for text messages and social media!) but in Inner Mongolia they have retained the traditional vertical script based on the Uighur alphabet.
+However, they use the Cyrillic alphabet in Mongolia (with the Latin alphabet for text messages and social media!) but in Inner Mongolia, they have retained the traditional vertical script based on the Uighur alphabet.

 Don’t be put off by the fact that he travel author Tim Severin described the Mongolian language as being similar to: